 Your supermarket may be an inexpensive source of ‘fresh’ produce and other goods, but there are good arguments for leaving some commonly purchased items out of your trolley.

-If we boil it down, supermarkets over package, freeze ‘fresh’ produce for weeks or months on end, and some may not have the best rack records when it comes to hygiene, either by their own doing or the fact that hundreds of customers each day breathe, touch and fondle the food.
+If we boil it down, supermarkets have over-packaged items, ‘fresh’ produce that may have been frozen months ago and some may not have the best track records when it comes to hygiene, either by their own doing or the fact that hundreds of customers breathe on and touch the produce daily.